nicoleruiz171/CapitalMarketsDashboard-/README.md

 I used Jupyter Notebook to run this code interactively, and IPython widgets allow users to select bonds, input date ranges, and view updated visualizations.

 ## Optimizations:
-Refactored initial data processing scripts for improved efficiency, reducing runtime by 30% in some instances.
 Integrated AWS S3 functionality to store large datasets without overwhelming local storage.

 ## Lessons Learned: